The Hand & Trumpet

 Senior Chef de Partie

 This is Kyle, known in the kitchen for always rocking a bandana.
-Starting his catering journey at just 16, he has not only mastered the culinary skills, but he also has a knack for making friends with everyone he meets.
-At our last staff gathering, he was voted to win the "Big energy Award" showcasing his vibrant spirit and positive attitude.
-He is a self-proclaimed adrenaline junkie.
-When he's not spinning tunes as the kitchen DJ, Kyle can be found indulging in his passions for walking, exploring gaming and his ultimate obsession Jaffa Cakes!
-With his infectious energy Kyle adds a dash of excitement and camaraderie to our kitchen crew.
+Starting his catering journey at just 16, Kyle has not only mastered culinary skills but also has a knack for making friends with everyone he meets, always bringing a vibrant spirit and positive attitude to the team.
+When he's not spinning tunes as the kitchen DJ, Kyle can be found hiking, gaming, or indulging in his ultimate obsession—Jaffa Cakes.

 Carla